 - the nostrils flare to allow increased amounts of it to flow into the lungs.

-the extreme stimulation of hormones from the sympathetic nervous system acting on the
+extreme stimulation of hormones from the sympathetic nervous system acting on the hair follicles

-produced by the adrenal glands and each has a different effect on the heart rate, dilation and
+by the adrenal glands and each has a different effect on the heart rate, dilation and contraction of blood

 - The body considers digestion as an expendable process at this time, since it requires vast

 instead.
 This of course, leads to incomplete digestion, and explains why people suffering from